 Higher and degree apprenticeships are a relatively new initiative.
-They are for people who wish to study for an HE qualification while learning 'on the job'.
+They are for people who wish to study for an HE qualification while learning on the job.

-Apprentices receive the same benefits as an employee, including receiving a salary, holiday pay, a pension, and they have a high chance of being taken on full-time once they've finished their studies.
+Apprentices receive the same benefits as employees, including a salary, holiday pay, a pension.